 There are various service related educational entitlements.
 Each one has it's own set of qualifications; some simple, some complex.
 Oftentimes, you might qualify for more than one option.
 We realize that it may difficult to find one direct source of information and we are here to try and make this process as streamlined as possible.

-One of your first steps should be to consult with Matt LaLonde before you commit to an entitlment.
-Dr. LaLonde is a veteran, a student, and has been providing professional veteran education consultation for years.
-Dr. LaLonde will conduct a brief interview with you to match your eligibility with your options and then advise you on the best process to secure the entitlment(s).
-Contact Dr. LaLonde at 518-255-5321 or firstname.lastname@example.org
+One of your first steps should be to consult with Christina Pratt before you commit to an entitlement.
+Christina is a veteran, a student, and has been providing professional veteran education consultation for years.
+Christina will conduct a brief interview with you to match your eligibility with your options and then advise you on the best process to secure the entitlement(s).
+Contact Christina at 518-255-5105 or firstname.lastname@example.org

 The following Information provides general information related to the most frequently utilized educational entitlements

 If you are a service-member or veteran who served at least 90 days of aggregate active duty service on or after September 11, 2001, you may be eligible for this program.

 If you are a dependent of a service-member who was disabled or died while on active duty service, you may be eligible for this program.

 This benefit is available to eligible dependents (son, daughter, or spouse) of: